QueenieCplusplus/K8s_Architecture/README.md

                 * etcd: to save status of node

-                * code API Server: the core of K8s
+                * code API Server: the core of K8s, it has many modules that provide services, and every module has its own memory to save status.

                 * Kuberlet: a software that install in node, communicating with core API Server.